 Your doctor may order regular blood tests to check your liver function while you are taking Arava.

 It is important for men and women to use effective birth control while taking Arava.
-After discontinuing Arava, women of childbearing age and men who plan to father a child are advised to undergo a drug elimination process and verification that the drug has been removed from their systems.
+After discontinuing Arava, women of childbearing age and men who plan to father a child are advised to undergo a drug elimination process and verify that the drug has been removed from their systems.

 Always follow your doctor’s instructions exactly when taking Arava.